 Cheetahs are the only wild cats, other than lions, that live in groups.
-These groups of cheetahs are known as “coalitions’” and are usually made up of a group of brothers.
+These groups of cheetahs are known as “coalitions” and are usually made up of a group of brothers.

 What are cheetah’s predators?

-But, a large number of cheetah cubs are killed by other predators, such as lions.
+But, a large number of cheetah cubs are killed by other predators, like lions.

 What about cheetah babies?

 Cheetah embryos take about three months to mature after conception and there are usually three to five cubs born in a single litter.

-They are also born with a kind of “mohawk” of long downy hair running from the top of their head down their backs, which they start to lose as they grow up.
+They are also born with a kind of “mohawk” of long downy hair running from the top of their heads down their backs.
+They lose this spiky crown as they grow up.

-Cheetah cubs will drink from their mother until they are about three to six months old, but start eating meat when they are between five and six weeks old.
+Cheetah cubs will drink from their mother until they are about three to six months old, and start eating meat when they are between five and six weeks old.

-Most cubs will hang around with their mom until they are about a year or two years old and then gradually move away.
+Most cubs will hang around with their mom until they are about one or two years old and then gradually move away.